Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Short-term rentals compress wear into a few turnover days.
 Mark the paths cleaners use with luggage, the corner where bins sit, and the strip where guests cut from parking to the hot tub.
 Those lines predict July color better than a single "lawn looks yellow" message without context.

 If graduation weekend or a rental turnover sits on the calendar, May is still the practical window for deep root watering and plant health care visits that need dry enough soil to treat responsibly.
-Mention guest dates, gate widths, and the three photos that worry you most when you request a quote.

 Photograph the worn corners again fourteen days after the event.
 Color recovery, firmness underfoot, and crack width near shade trees tell you whether to book turf care, consultations, or simply wait for growth.
 Comparison photos need no drama; they need dates.

 Traffic stories are cumulative.
 The yard remembers every guest week even when you forget until the stripe returns.
 Honest notes and dated photos are how you stay ahead of that memory without drama.
-A five-minute lap after checkout is enough to catch new wear before it sets.